swisnl/jQuery-contextMenu/documentation/docs/plugin-commands.md

 $.contextMenu( 'destroy', selector );
 ```

-selector expects the (string) selector that the contextMenu was registered to
+`selector` expects the same value the contextMenu was registered with: either the CSS selector string, or - if the contextMenu was registered with an `Element` or jQuery object as its `selector` - that same `Element` / jQuery object.

 ## Unregister all contextMenus